Log In Now

 Even when all possible precautions are taken, accidents and incidents can and will happen during hazmat transportation.
 The HMR require all hazmat employees to be trained on the proper procedures for responding quickly and safely to leaks, spills, and other such emergencies.

 Please note: 49 CFR 172.704(d) of the HMR requires each hazmat employer to create and retain a record certifying the current training of each hazmat employee.
-It is the responsibility of the hazmat employer to complete additional company-specific training in order to formally certify each student.
+It is the responsibility of the hazmat employer to complete additional company-specific training in order to formally certify each learner.
 Trainers may use the J. J. Keller-issued certificate for compliance with the recordkeeping requirements in Section 172.704(d)(3).
 The trainer and the trainer's company are considered the "person providing the training" in Section 172.704(d)(4).
-Because of this, trainers should maintain additional records documenting a description or copy of the additional company-specific training materials provided to each student.
+Because of this, trainers should maintain additional records documenting a description or copy of the additional company-specific training materials provided to each learner.

-Hazmat: Reporting an Incident assumes the learner has Hazmat General Awareness, Security Awareness, and Safety knowledge already gained from experience or successful completion of appropriate training.
+Hazmat Training: Reporting an Incident assumes the learner has Hazmat General Awareness, Security Awareness, and Safety knowledge already gained from experience or successful completion of appropriate training.
 Specifically, the learner must be able to:

 Reporting an Incident